kinopio-club/kinopio-help/posts/Journaling.md

 Add journal spaces to reflect on your life and moments,

-Edit the journal to fit you with custom prompts, and add prompt packs which present something new each time
+Edit the journal to fit you with custom prompts, and add the Prompt of the Day to get something new in each journal

 <video class="wide" autoplay loop muted playsinline>
   <source src="https://updates.kinopio.club/add-edit-journal.mp4">